glasgowm148/ergonaut-handbook/Glossary/Storage-Rent.md

 Ergo’s halving schedule is faster than Bitcoin’s.
 Block rewards start at 75 ERG, and decrease steadily after the first two years. ~~There is no ‘long tail’ of emission, and after eight years block rewards will fall to zero.~~ The number of ERG in existence will never be more than 97,739,925.

 > NOTE: EIP-27 is extending Ergo's original 8 year emission schedule via soft-fork.
-After passing (with over 90% of miners voting in favor), the proposal to "retarget" emissions was activated on mainnet with block 777,217 (June 21, 2022).
+After passing (with over 90% of miners voting in favor), the proposal to "retarget" emissions was activated on mainnet with block 777,217 (June 21, 2022). **Although Ergo's emission schedule has been extended, the max supply of ERG is stictly preserved and will never change.**
 </br>
 Anyone interested can review the final proposal on the [EIP-27 GitHub page](https://github.com/ergoplatform/eips/blob/master/eip-0027.md), join the previous community discussion on
 [Ergo Emission: details, retargeting via a soft-fork](https://www.ergoforum.org/t/ergo-emission-details-retargeting-via-a-soft-fork/2778/21), and read this [blog post](https://ergoplatform.org/en/blog/A-New-Era-for-Ergo-EIP-27-Begins-Today/) for further details about the updated emissions schedule.